Can I start work before the Party Wall Notice has expired and other common queries

 But, you can ask for your neighbour’s consent to use their wall, but they do not have to give it.
 If they do not give consent, you will need to build your wall next to theirs.
 If the new wall needs a foundation, you will probably need to serve a notice for adjacent excavation.
 The act does grant a right to cut a flashing into your neighbour’s wall, and if you intend to do this, you must serve a party structure notice.

 Be aware that if you agree to your neighbour using your wall, then that wall will become a party wall where it has been used, and your neighbour will have acquired further rights over that section that has been enclosed upon.

 Can I build up to an existing party wall that hasn't been built against?

 Yes, a neighbour can make use of a party wall.
 If the wall has not been built against, then the person doing the building work may have to pay a compensation sum to next door for using the wall.
 This is to reflect the cost-saving made by using the wall that was constructed at the expense of next door.
 The Party Wall Surveyors will usually calculate and agree on the figure, and this will be included in the Party Wall Award or Party Wall Agreement.

 Can I stop my neighbours work because I don't like it?

-The Party Wall etc Act grants your neighbour various rights.
-Providing your neighbour is building within those rights then you cannot use the Act to stop your neighbour’s building works.
-If you don’t like the size or design, then you will usually have an opportunity to object when planning permission is sought.
+The Party Wall etc. Act grants your neighbour various rights.
+If your neighbour is building within those rights, you cannot use the Act to stop your neighbour’s building works.
+If you don’t like the size or design, then you will usually have an opportunity to object when a planning application is submitted.